Mycotoxin Poisoning & Toxic Mold: Symptoms & Solutions

-In fact, whenever I hear of someone who is struggling with symptoms that won’t go away no matter how strict their diet or how healthy their lifestyle, I think about the third pillar of The Myers Way®, Tame the Toxins.
+In fact, whenever I hear someone is struggling with symptoms that won’t go away no matter how strict their diet or how healthy their lifestyle, I think about the third pillar of The Myers Way®, Tame the Toxins.
 Specifically, I suspect one particular toxin: mycotoxins produced by certain types of mold.
 Mycotoxin poisoning from toxic mold is a root cause that very few doctors — even functional medicine practitioners — know much about.

 What Are Mycotoxins?

 If you are genetically susceptible to them, these mycotoxins can take a serious toll on your health, especially if your immune system is already compromised with an autoimmune condition.
 In fact, roughly one-quarter of the population has an immune response gene called HLA-DR1 that inhibits the clearing of mycotoxins from their body.
-Yet, under certain circumstances, toxic mold can have the same effect on people without the genetic predisposition as well.
+Yet, under certain circumstances, mycotoxin poisoning from toxic mold can have the same effect on people without the genetic predisposition as well.

 Symptoms of Mycotoxin Exposure